 Shared meals, 1:1 mentoring over coffee, house visits, cooking sessions and celebrations.
 Because ACT is a community, so much of what we do is designed around spending time together as we support people to rebuild their lives after homelessness or prison.

-But with coronavirus lockdown, that has had to change overnight.
+But with lockdown, that had to change overnight.

-We’re now cooking 65 hot meals a day (455 a week!) for Oxford’s homeless community.
-A team of community members, staff and volunteers is hard at work each day preparing meals packed with protein, carbohydrates and vitamins.
-These are then distributed to homeless and vulnerably-housed people outside St Aldates Church.
+We’ve been cooking up to 70 hot meals a day (nearly 500 a week!) for Oxford’s homeless community.
+An amazing team of community members, staff and volunteers has been hard at work every day preparing meals packed with protein, carbohydrates and vitamins.
+These are then given out to people who are homeless or vulnerably-housed outside St Aldates Church.

 The outpouring of kindness from people across the city who have given their time, money and support has been unforgettable.